Hey Coach Ponyling!

 The pros of group coaching:

-–>Group coaching, unlike private coaching, is 100% scaleable.
+–>Group coaching, unlike private coaching, is 100% scalable.
 Meaning, once you have developed your system and your method of delivery (phone, webinar, portal, live workshop etc), you can add people to your program with little to no extra effort.
 My programs are designed to have hundreds of people participate all at once, which means that I have dramatically leveraged my time and my reach.

 –>Community adds to the experience.
 While there is a lot to be said for one-on-one support, people learn so much from each other.
 Better questions are asked, people can get support from others, and there’s a sense of belonging that contributes to folks making great progress.